nortikin/sverchok/docs/_sources/Unit_01/lesson_02.rst.txt

 - ``Add -> Numbers -> A Number``

 ..
 Note::
-   Get in the habbit of adding the core nodes via the Node View's ``Right Click`` menu, it is a quick route to most of these nodes.
+   Get in the habit of adding the core nodes via the Node View's ``Right Click`` menu, it is a quick route to most of these nodes.

    |right_click_menu|